Nikolaos-Matthaiakakis/meep_graphene/README.md

 The resonator is a square with a size of 75nm*60nm and z=1/(resolution*stretch), giving a single pixel thickness after the coordinate transform.
 Detailed convergence testing hasn't been completed but the results for a thickness of 5nm (resolution=10, stretching=20, alpha=1um) are already very good.

+Normalising to get a proper value of the scattering cross section might need some tuning, but the shape and frequency of the plasmon peak is correct.

 Please verify that your results are correct when using this code.
 As the author I claim no responsibility for any errors.